Royals vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Tyler Mahle (1-2) will take the mound for the Twins, his fifth start of the season.
+- The Twins' Pablo Lopez (1-2) will make his sixth start of the season.

 |Opponent